 Allianz Life has announced a leadership change, introducing Jasmine Jirele as the company’s new President and CEO.

-Sounds like a strong appointment for the future of Allianz Life.
+Sounds like a strong insurance appointment for the future of Allianz Life.

-I’m sure most people will have caught this one – Amazon and Next Insurance coming together to offer Business Prime members small business insurance.
+I’m sure most people will have caught this one – Amazon and Next Insurance coming together to offer Business Prime members small business insurance in future.

 Buyers and sellers now have access to a range of products, including professional liability, worker’s compensation, and commercial auto.

 If you ever wanted to know how Insurtechs could achieve overnight scale, it’s a pretty good example.
 It’s also a definite echo of the Amazon/Acko car insurance play in India.

 Maybe we just need to see it a few more times before incumbents take it really seriously?!

 There’s a lot of talk around Covid accelerating the digitisation of claims.
 But it’s not just the 100-year old insurers that are speeding up the way things are done.